singularityhub/singularity-hpc/paper/paper.md

 entry, new versions of the container are automatically discovered by shpc, and can be installed by the researcher when they choose.
 The user does not need to look in advance for a version if they want the latest provided by the registry.
-Software is easy to search for, and quickly see complete documentation and commands available:
+Software is easy to search for, and with a simple command, the user can quickly see complete documentation and commands available:

 ```bash